-The LEM was a joint endeavor that began in 1995, starting with a three-year research program led by CNT, the Natural Resources Defense Council, and the Surface Transportation Policy Project.
+The LEM was a joint endeavor that began in 1995, starting with a three-year research program led by CNT, the Natural Resources Defense Council, and the Surface Transportation Policy Partnership.
 Together, we formed a new nonprofit organization called the Institute for Location Efficiency (ILE).

 On the basis of ILE’s research, in 2003, Fannie Mae, the nation’s largest source of home mortgage funds, sponsored a market test of the LEM.
 In consultation with ILE, Fannie Mae defined the guidelines of the LEM mortgage product, agreed to invest at least $100 million in LEMs, and authorized lenders to issue LEMs in four metropolitan market areas: Chicago, Seattle, Los Angeles, and San Francisco.

 LEMs offered a way for potential buyers of households in urban neighborhoods to increase borrowing capacity based on the premise that they would spend less on transportation, and therefore have more disposable income, than the national average.
 Standard loan underwriting is based on a buyer’s ability to afford to spend 28 percent of gross monthly income on a mortgage payment, whereas the LEM increased this to up to 39 percent by factoring in transportation-related cost savings.
 For example, a household earning $50,000 a year could qualify for a $163,000 mortgage under standard lending practices.
 But, if a household in a compact, transit-accessible and pedestrian-friendly neighborhood could save $200 per month on transportation in relation to the national average, they could qualify for a $213,000 loan.